OloruntobAjayi/Unveiling-Profit-Opportunities-In-Depth-Analysis-of-U.S.-Superstore-Sales-Data/README.md

 ## Data Transformation:

-Upon importing the CSV data into Microsoft Excel, thorough data cleaning processes were started.
+Upon importing the CSV data into Microsoft Excel, thorough data cleaning processes were used.
 This involved the elimination of duplicate values and eradication of any missing data entries.
 Data validation and verification procedures were strictly followed in order to improve data correctness and integrity; this comprehensive approach to data preparation ensured that the dataset was pristine and well-suited for subsequent analysis.:muscle:

 ## DAta Visualization and Analysis